mknzz/burglary-docs/index.md

 # Welcome to the sk-burglary Documentation!

-Here, you will find all the information you need to install and configure sk-burglary effectively.
+Here, you will find all the information you need to install and configure both the escrow and open-source versions of sk-burglary effectively.
 We have everything you need to make the most of your experience.

 > - **Getting Started**: Follow our detailed [Installation Guide](https://mknzz.github.io/burglary-docs/install.html) to set up sk-burglary.
 >